 Fu qi fei pian

 Fu qi fei pian, aka “husband-and-wife slices,” is a perfect marriage of chile oil and sliced beef.
 It got its moniker from a married street vendor couple in Chengdu who popularized the dish.
 Made from thinly sliced beef and innards (mostly tongue or tripe) marinated in chile oil and aromatics, the two elements go hand-in-hand as the chile oil tenderizes what is usually a tougher cut of beef, and the thin slices allow flavor and juices to soak in.
-Sichuan restaurant House of Three Gorges serves a spicy version with plenty of peppercorns, and if you’re looking for a milder dish, get fu qi fei pian as a side with Peking duck at Bamboo House (see above).
+Sichuan restaurant House of Three Gorges serves a spicy version with plenty of peppercorns, and if you’re looking for a milder dish, get fu qi fei pian as a side with the Beijing duck at Bamboo House (see above).